Bowel cancer screening saves lives, and it’s free.

 Bowel cancer is one of the most common cancers in Australia with millions of Australians screening for the disease every year.
 It affects men and women and is the second leading cause of cancer death.

 If participation in the National Bowel Cancer Screening Program increases to and sustains at 60%, 84,000 lives could be saved by 2040.
+Don’t put off the chance to save your life – do the test.

 Why test for bowel cancer?

-- have had an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis;
+- have had an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis.

 - have had special types of polyps, called adenomas, in the bowel; or